astronomyk/ScopeSim_FDR_Docs/ScopeSim_Overview/rst/1_introduction.rst

 ++++++++++++++++++++++++++++++++++++++

 Until now most instrument consortia have developed their own simulators.
-The general concensus is that every new instrument is sufficiently different from anything that has been previously developed, that it would make little sense to adapt already existing code.
+The general consensus is that every new instrument is sufficiently different from anything that has been previously developed, that it would make little sense to adapt already existing code.
 This statement is true to some extent.
 Every new instrument must differ in some way from all existing instruments in order for it to be useful to the astronomical community.
 However when looked at from a global perspective, every optical system is comprised primarily of elements common to all other systems.